 Sign up for free access to NIWA’s raw climate data

 NIWA is a world leader in providing raw climate data free over the web.

-NIWA has been asked to verify its work through various review processes, and we have welcomed the opportunity.
-Learn more about this process.
+In 2010 NIWA was asked to verify its work through various review processes.
+Learn more about this process